WordPress/gutenberg/packages/components/src/dropdown-menu-v2-ariakit/README.md

 The placement of the dropdown menu popover.

+Submenus from the second level of nesting onwards will inherit the parent menu's placement by default, which can still be changed via this prop.

 - Required: no
 - Default: `'bottom-start'` for root-level menus, `'right-start'` for nested menus